firasskarboul/back-test-technique-hupso/README.md

 ## Overview

-This project involves setting up a RESTful API within existing controllers, creating an interface to view books, and filtering them by genre and availability.

 ### Backend

 A repository with a Symfony (SF) project setup will be provided.
 It includes:

 - **Book Entity & Migration**: A `Book` entity with its associated migration and fixtures.
-- **List Endpoint with Filters**: Implement an endpoint for listing books with filters for title, genre, and publication year.
+- **List Endpoint with Filters**: Implement an endpoint for listing books with filters for title, category, and publication year.
 - **Booking Entity & Creation Endpoint**: Set up a `Booking` entity and an endpoint for creating a booking.